Skip to main content

 const { me } = await client.query({ me: { id: true, displayName: true } });

-The client is re-generated by yarn generate.
-Re-run after changing your objects and yarn sync or when onboarding to a new workspace.
+The client is re-generated by yarn app:generate.
+Re-run after changing your objects or when onboarding to a new workspace.

-Runtime credentials in serverless functions
+Runtime credentials in logic functions

 When your function runs on Twenty, the platform injects credentials as environment variables before your code executes: